AngleProtocol/merkl-docs/mechanisms/campaigns/airdrop.md

 If you prefer to have exactly 100,000 tokens leave your wallet, then the sum of the amounts in your JSON file should be 99,500 tokens (100,000 \* (1 - 0.5%)).

+### Distribution lag

+The tokens you airdropped will be claimable by users at the next reward update on the chain your airdropped the tokens to.
+Thus, it can take up to 8 hours for the airdropped tokens to be claimable by your users.
+If you plan to communicate on the airdrop, we recommend to wait for the rewards to be claimable before notifying your users.

 ## Token Balance Airdrops

 In this type of airdrop, Merkl provides the possibility to airdrop tokens to token holders based on their snapshotted token balance at a chosen moment in time.